cheesasaurus/HookDOTS/BepInExPlugins/VRisingThunderstorePackage/README.md

 ### onlyWhenSystemRuns
 You can set `onlyWhenSystemRuns` to `false`, and the hook will be called even if the system doesn't actually run.\
-Note that if another similar hook returns false, this hook can still get skipped.

 ```C#
 [EcsSystemUpdatePrefix(typeof(EquipItemSystem), onlyWhenSystemRuns: false)]